atharvjoshi1907-png/UrjaExchange/README.md

 Financial Tracking: Automated ROI and Profit/Loss calculation comparing P2P rates against the standard grid rate of 5.50/kWh.

 Integrated Design: High-performance UI built with Tailwind CSS, utilizing custom energy-flow visual assets.

+To initialise the server in the file, we first clone the GitHub repo, open the terminal for server.py, and then type the command: - python3 server.py (for Macbook users) and python server.py (for windows user).